algolucky/docs/docs/clis/goal/app/update.md

 ```

       --app-account strings        Accounts that may be accessed from application logic

-      --app-arg stringArray        Args to encode for application transactions (all will be encoded to a byte slice).
-For ints, use the form 'int:1234'.
-For raw bytes, use the form 'b64:A=='.
-For printable strings, use the form 'str:hello'.
-For addresses, use the form 'addr:XYZ...'.

   -i, --app-input string           JSON file containing encoded arguments and inputs (mutually exclusive with app-arg-b64 and app-account)